aidankeighron/productivity/README.md

 # Productivity
-An organization app designed to help with time management and task completion.
+Productivity is a project I developed to help with task organization and time management.
+It started as a basic checklist to help with task visualization.
+It has expanded into so much more throughout the course of its development, including timers, notifications, and a number of customizable settings.

 ### Home
 <img src="/images/home.png" height=300>